How to Make Decisions using the Kepner Tregoe Decision Analysis

 Example: Evaluate the Hotel Options

-We convert the data values into relative values in the range of the worst choice (0) to the best choice (10).
+We convert the data values into relative values from the worst choice (0) to the best choice (10).
 Hotel A is closest to the beach and furthest from the boardwalk.
 Options C and D are closest to the boardwalk.
 Also, Hotel D has the worst rating and the lowest cost.
 Hotel E has the best rating but the highest cost and is the farthest from the beach.

 We multiply the weights by the values and sum them up to get a score based on our criteria, which shows that Option C has the highest score at 145 and Hotel E has the lowest score of 115.